 3. Immersive Tech like AR and VR

 Augmented reality (AR) and virtual reality (VR) have exploded in popularity over the past few years and are quickly becoming one of the top marketing trends.
-While VR was the more popular of the two for a long time, it is predicted that AR will outpace VR in 2020 and by 2021, VR won’t be able to catch up.
+This year (2020), it is estimated that approximately 100 million people will use AR to shop online and in-store.

 AR is already being used by major companies like IKEA.
 Using their app and AR, customers can see what a piece of furniture would look like in their space before purchasing (or even setting foot in a store)!
 Take a look at this shelving unit we tested in the TheeDigital conference room: